If you hear the words ‘Monopoly Man’, then you’ll likely imagine the man with the mustache that’s been a feature of Monopoly board games since 1936.

 Rich Uncle Pennybags is surprisingly sprightly for his age.
 In many versions of the game, he’s depicted running with a large bag full of money.

-Mr. Monopoly should represent the worst of capitalist society, yet he does it with such endearing charm that we love our Rich Uncle Pennybags.
+The Monopoly Man has become a symbol of ‘happy capitalism’.
+While he should represent the worst of capitalist society, he does it with such endearing charm that we love our Rich Uncle Pennybags.

 She wanted to highlight the failings of a society so focused on ownership of property, and the money it could make.
 Ironically, the idea for her game was taken by Parker Brothers who modified it to make Monopoly, giving her no credit for the initial idea.